wangyu/rethink-audio-fsl/README.md

 ```
 git clone git@github.com:wangyu/rethink-audio-fsl.git
 ```
 2. Create `conda` environment from the `environment.yml` file and activate it.

+Note that you only need the environment if you want to train/evaluate the models.
+For reproducing the dataset, go to [Dataset](#dataset).
 ```
 conda env create -f environment.yml
 conda activate dfsl